 In honour of its founding president, the Cambridge Society of Paris annually grants the Trevor Brown Bursary to one or more current students of the University of Cambridge.
 The Bursary is intended to be a modest contribution towards expenses incurred for carrying out work or research in France pertaining to France or French society.
 Any student carrying out such work or research may apply for the Bursary.

-The deadline for receipt of applications for 2020 is Monday 9 March 2020.
+The call for applications for 2021 has now been sent out.
+The deadline for receipt of applications for 2021 is Monday 8 March 2021.

 Students may apply for the Bursary provided they fulfil the following criteria:

 - studies currently being carried out, at undergraduate or graduate level, must be towards the completion of a degree at the University;

 - within the course of these studies, they are carrying out work or a project with a link to France or French society.

 Students wishing to be considered for the Bursary should submit an application to the Bursary Committee of the Cambridge Society of Paris.
 While there is no standard application form, the application should set out the following information: